react-hook-use-cta: (use Call To Action)

 Re-render will not occur if the state does not change or if the callback returns undefined.

-The following built-in actions are available:
+The following actions are available:

 dispatch.cta.update